EdDataScienceEES/challenge-3-nicolelikesharks/README.md

 ## Etiquette:
 Etiquette for the repository can be found in the [etiquette file](https://github.com/EdDataScienceEES/challenge-3-nicolelikesharks/blob/master/etiquette.md)

-## Aknowledgements:
+## Acknowledgements:
-Thank you to Jiri Subrt(subrt.jirka1@gmail.com), Sian Phillps(S.Phillips-5@sms.ed.ac.uk) for feedback, and Isla Myers-Smith(isla.myers-smith@ed.ac.uk) for supervising.
+Thank you so much to Jiri Subrt(subrt.jirka1@gmail.com), Sian Phillps(S.Phillips-5@sms.ed.ac.uk) for feedback, and Isla Myers-Smith(isla.myers-smith@ed.ac.uk) for supervising.